nenad-zivkovic/yii2-basic-template/README.md

 In our signup, user create/update and password reset forms password strength meter is always displayed when users are entering their password.
 This will give them visual representation of their password strength.
 But this is not all.
 As The Creator you have option in your settings "Force Strong Password" that you can use.
 If you turn it on, users will be forced to use strong passwords according to preset you chose.
 For example if you use normal preset, users will be forced to use at least 8 characters long password, with at least one upper-case and one lower-case letter, plus at least one digit.

-> Since version 2 settings are stored in config/params.php file!

 Choosing presets:

 By default normal preset is used for signup and user create/update forms.
-For password reset we are using 'reset' preset if you want to customize which presets is used, see SignupForm model, User model and ResetPasswordForm model.
+For password reset we are using 'simple' preset.
+If you want to customize which presets is used, see SignupForm model, User model and ResetPasswordForm model.
 You will see rules declared for using strong passwords.
-Presets are located in ```vendor/nenad/yii2-password-strength/presets.php```.
+Presets are located in ```vendor/kartik-v/yii2-password/presets.php```.
 You can chose some other preset declared in presets.php, or create new ones.

 [![Yii2](https://img.shields.io/badge/Powered_by-Yii_Framework-green.svg?style=flat)](http://www.yiiframework.com/)